Privacy and Cookies Policy

 - data necessary to assess your risk (e.g. your and your insured asset's geographic location, information relating to your pet, loan, card account, vehicle, electronic device, purchases and travel);

-- data relating to your lifestyle and the use of your insured assets (e.g. hobbies, interests, sports, vehicle use, occupation);
+- data relating to your lifestyle and the use of your insured assets (e.g. hobbies, interests, sports, occupation);

-- data from your interactions with us (e.g. our websites, our mobile applications ("apps"), our social media pages, connection and tracking data such as cookies, use of portals, IP address, personal meetings, telephone and video calls, interviews, written and digital correspondence, SMS, web chats, replies to surveys and customer service feedback);
+- data relating to your interactions with us (e.g. our websites, our mobile applications ("apps"), our social media pages and social media apps, connection and tracking data such as cookies, use of portals, IP address, personal meetings, telephone and video calls, interviews, written and digital correspondence, SMS, web chats, replies to surveys and customer service feedback);

 - CCTV (e.g. where you visit our premises);